Surveillance video from Mobile double murder scene shows three people leaving SUV where two men were found dead

 The video shows an SUV doing a U-turn on Rangeline Road around 3:10 Sunday morning and then suddenly stopping in the northbound lanes.

 The video then shows three people get out and walk away, but they were not the only ones in the SUV.
-Investigators say two men were found shot and killed inside.
+Investigators say Dwan Williams, 23, and Andre Carter, 36, both residents of Mississippi, were found shot and killed inside.

 Just minutes after the SUV stopped in the road Sunday morning, multiple police officers swarmed the area.